 Travel Health – How NOT to Ruin Your Diet When on Vacation

-Designate One Cheat Meal Each Day
+Designate One Cheat Meal Each Day for travel health

 Cheat meals are a popular diet strategy.
 It’s hard to completely cut out the food items you love, just because they aren’t very good for you.
 Having a cheat day means you can enjoy the foods you crave.